-One of the only programmes of this type in the country, the StoneCrabs Young Directors’ Training Programme aims to help train and develop the potential of a group of theatre-makers in the beginnings of their career.
+StoneCrabs Young Directors is one of the only programmes of this type in the country, it has been running since 2006 with the aim to help train and develop the potential of a group of theatre-makers in the beginnings of their career.
 Click here to view past graduates and what they directed in past festivals.

 This is a unique free opportunity to learn from industry professionals and showcase your individuality through a series of short plays from an international repertory, at a professional level and using the theatre as space where you can explore and present your ideas, developing stories that resonate with a wide range of audiences.